Rockin’ Romance and Local Legends (Hour 2)

 It's beautiful.

-Like you're over there staying limber for the second part of the show.
+I do appreciate how you stretch out between acts, like you're over there staying limber for the second part of the show.

 I think that's fantastic.

-Yeah, you gotta stretch out, you know?
+Yeah, you gotta stretch, you gotta stretch out, you know?

-Especially working those levers over there.
+Absolutely, especially working those levers over there.

 I let Eric in.